Bias Products

 Revisit™ BiasEasy1200 Quad Tube Amp Bias Tester

 The Bias Easy™ 1200 allows you to monitor the bias setting safely and easily.
 While adjusting the bias control pot of your amp, the Bias Easy™ 1200 shows the actual current flowing through each of the four power tubes.
 A rotary switch on the meter allows you to check each tube for current flow.
 This lets you set and evaluate the full reasonable biasing range your amp and tubes offer so that you may find the perfect setting.
 Complete instructions are included.
+We also include "quick-start" instructions so that you can start using your new Bias-Easy right away!
+See the quick-start instructions here.

 The bias setting has a dramatic impact on the amp's tone, response, break-up and dynamic character.